isaaceindhoven/plantuml-styler/README.md

     ![download](https://github.com/isaaceindhoven/plantuml-styler/blob/master/Readme_Assets/ImportJSON.png)

-    buttons and select the downloaded ".zip" file.
+    button and select the downloaded ".zip" file.
     This will open the exact diagram you downloaded and you can change anything you want!